From loom spaces to veering triangulations: The astroid lemma

 \begin{corollary} Any edge rectangle is contained in only finitely many face rectangles. \end{corollary}

 \begin{proof} This follows from Lemmas \ref{Lem:Finite} and \ref{Lem:TetFaceEdge}. \end{proof}

 Before giving the next result we require two definitions.

 \begin{definition} Suppose that $P$ and $Q$ are distinct tetrahedron rectangles.
-We say that $P$ and $Q$ are \emph{face adjacent} if their intersection, $P \cap Q$, is a face rectangle.
+We say that $P$ and $Q$ are \emph{face-adjacent} if their intersection, $P \cap Q$, is a face rectangle.

-In general, we say that two tetrahedron rectangles $P$ and $Q$ are \emph{face connected} if there is a finite sequence $(P = P_0, P_1, \ldots, P_n = Q)$ of tetrahedron rectangles where $P_i$ and $P_{i+1}$ are face adjacent for all $i$. \end{definition}
+In general, we say that two tetrahedron rectangles $P$ and $Q$ are \emph{face-connected} if there is a finite sequence $(P = P_0, P_1, \ldots, P_n = Q)$ of tetrahedron rectangles where $P_i$ and $P_{i+1}$ are face-adjacent for all $i$. \end{definition}

-Note that every tetrahedron rectangle is face connected to itself.
+Note that every tetrahedron rectangle is face-connected to itself.

 \begin{definition} Suppose that $P$ and $Q$ are rectangles of $\calL$.
 We say that $P$ \emph{west-east spans} $Q$ if there is a leaf of the induced foliation $F_Q$ that is contained in $P$.
 We say that $P$ \emph{properly} west-east spans $Q$ if, additionally, $P - Q$ has two components.
-We define \emph{south-north spans} and \emph{properly south-north spans} similarly. \end{definition}
+We define \emph{south-north spans} and \emph{properly south-north spans} similarly.
+Finally, we say that $P$ \emph{(properly) spans} $Q$ if either $P$ (properly) west-east spans $Q$, or $P$ (properly) south-north spans $Q$. \end{definition}

 \begin{remark} Note that the definition of west-east spans is independent of any choices of orientation made as in \refrem{Cardinal}. \end{remark}